contao/docs/docs/dev/reference/config.md

         # Allows to configure the default HttpClient options (useful for proxy settings, SSL certificate validation and more).
         default_http_client_options: []
     mailer:

+        # Overrides the "From" address for any e-mails sent by the mailer, if not otherwise specified by a transport.
+        override_from:        null

         # Specifies the mailer transports available for selection within Contao.
         transports: